The Best Practices to Increase Website User Engagement

 10. Captivate your viewers with a blog

 Content is king, especially when it comes to user engagement.
 This means that starting a blog full of expert tips and your opinions on the latest industry trends are likely to entice readers to contact you, debate, argue and eventually engage more with your brand and website.
 A blog is also a great place to leave a lasting impression by inspiring, educating, entertaining, building trust, and establishing yourself as an expert in your field.
 (To get started, make sure you read through this guide on how to start a blog.)
-The best part of it all: when you use the proper SEO for bloggers techniques, this online version of a diary can help you increase your chances of entering the page-one ranking on Google for specific keyword searches.
+The best part of it all: when you use the proper SEO techniques, this online version of a diary can help you increase your chances of entering the page-one ranking on Google for specific keyword searches.

 When you create a blog combined with your member’s area, your readers can engage a few steps further.
 They can share their opinions, interact with the community, and comment and like any of your posts.
 Even further, you can invite your most beloved members to become guest bloggers with just a click of a button.
 This is an added bonus for you because it saves you lots of time in content production, allowing you to focus more on your awesome business.
 This is just one illustration of how engagement can be molded into teamwork.